gremlin/alfi-lambda/README.md

 ![Create Function 3](img/3.png)
 * On the next screen, click the white "Add environment variable" button.
 ![Create Function 4](img/4.png)
 * Add the following environment variables then click the bright orange "Save" button.
+[This](https://gremlin.highspot.com/items/5e85f7ff3f65f67c40d49bb6) video show's how to find your Team ID.

 *NOTE:* The newlines `\n` in the certificate and private keys.